-Hiring a technical SEO specialist is recommended as they will unlock the full potential of your online business.
+Hiring a technical eCommerce SEO expert is recommended, as they will unlock the full potential of your online business.
 Furthermore, technical SEO requires knowledge of HTML and CSS, in other words, basic coding, which most people don’t have.

 Nevertheless, alongside widely used web-building platforms is an alternative called Magento.
-Our team at Comrade Web has many years of experience providing Magento website development services.
+Our team at Comrade has many years of experience providing Magento website development services.
 In 2021, we even had the honor of being recognized by Design Rush as one of the most popular Magento Developers.

 Magento is as user-friendly as WordPress, which is great for those with little or no prior technical knowledge.
 The platform also has various new layouts and plugins, providing an easy shopping experience for customers.